sdsdkkk/sdsdkkk.github.io/_posts/2020-05-23-tic-tac-toe-ai-opponent-with-set-and-probability.markdown

 I implemented the AI logic for the opponent's moves using the win scenarios $$w \in W$$ as a reference when weighing the strategic advantage of occupying a certain grid.
 Weights are set based on the table above counting the number of possible win scenarios to pursue for each grid.
 There are total 8 win scenarios as included in the set $$W$$.

-The weakness of this implementation is that the AI doesn't recalculate the weight for all the grids in the board after each turn because I didn't implement the recalculation for all remaining grids based on the still-available winning conditions, but just for the grids that has been occupied and the grids that needs to be occupied when one move away from winning or losing.
+The initial weakness of this implementation is that the AI doesn't recalculate the weight for all the grids in the board after each turn because I didn't implement the recalculation for all remaining grids based on the still-available winning conditions, but just for the grids that has been occupied and the grids that needs to be occupied when one move away from winning or losing.
 So the AI will keep having lower weights for grids 2, 4, 6, and 8 compared to the other grids even when the game has progressed to the point where choosing to occupy those grids are actually more advantageous than occupying the remaining corner grids (1, 3, 7, or 8).

+I ended up updating the weight for the whole grid using the calculation of how many remaining available winning condition open to the AI can be supported by each remaining available grids.

-This weakness doesn't impact the game that much though, since as soon as the lower-weight grids are necessary for the AI or its opponent's last move in order to win it will raise the grid's weight to maximum value in order to occupy that grid as soon as possible.
+As soon as a grid is open for the AI or its opponent's last move in order to win it will raise the grid's weight to maximum value in order to occupy that grid as soon as possible.
 This is done in order to secure a win or avoid losing when it has a good chance of happening in the next move.
+It will prioritize winning over avoiding a loss in the cases where it has to prioritize one over another on the next move.

+It can be guaranteed to be beaten by the player if the player has the first move and start taking corner moves though, since the logic will prioritize occupying a grid which support the most possible winning scenarios so it will prioritize taking the center grid (5) whenever it's available.
+The AI doesn't really plan that much into the future, as it only plans for the next one move based on the win conditions it can still achieve according to its knowledge base.

 The following is [the gist](https://gist.github.com/sdsdkkk/37734cf9f510c99a407ae03fe87af2ea) for the implementation, hosted on GitHub.
 The code is tested with Python 3.8.1.